Tarikucur/TodoApp/README.md

 # TodoApp

+## Running the Backend Service

-To run the backend service, you can directly use the docker image in https://hub.docker.com/r/tarikucur/todoapp with the tag "latest".
+To run the backend service, you have two options:
-For that reason, you should compile the following in order:

-docker pull tarikucur/todoapp
+### Option 1: Use Docker Image (Recommended)

+1. Pull the Docker image from [tarikucur/todoapp](https://hub.docker.com/r/tarikucur/todoapp) with the tag "latest": docker pull tarikucur/todoapp:latest

-docker run -e MONGODB_URI="your_mongodb_atlas_uri" -it -p 8080:8080 tarikucur/todoapp:latest
+2. Run the Docker image, setting the `MONGODB_URI` environment variable with your MongoDB Atlas URI: docker run -e MONGODB_URI="your_mongodb_atlas_uri" -it -p 8080:8080 tarikucur/todoapp:latest

-Note that the MONGODB_URI environment variable needs a URI before you run the image.
+Note: Make sure to replace `"your_mongodb_atlas_uri"` with your MongoDB Atlas URI.

+### Option 2: Build Your Own Docker Image

+1. Build the project using the following command in the root folder: mvn clean install -DskipTests

+2. Build the Docker image:
+docker build . -t "imagename"

+Replace `"imagename"` with the desired name for your Docker image.

+4. Run the Docker image, setting the `MONGODB_URI` environment variable: docker run -e MONGODB_URI="your_mongodb_atlas_uri" -it -p 8080:8080 "imagename"

+## MongoDB Atlas

-If you have your own mongodb atlas account, you can create a database for that reason.
+If you have your own MongoDB Atlas account, create a database and use its URI.

-If you do not have a mongodb atlas account, I can provide you with my own database uri information, just contact me!
+If you don't have a MongoDB Atlas account, contact me, and I can provide you with my own database URI.

-You can also create your own docker image to run different versions of the application.
-First, build the project by using the command:
-"mvn clean install -DskipTests" in the root folder.
-Then, use the following command to build the image: docker build . -t "imagename" then, you can run the docker image like you did in the first option. docker run -e MONGODB_URI="your_mongodb_atlas_uri" -it -p 8080:8080 "imagename"
+Feel free to choose the option that best fits your needs!